tshafer/debugbar.dev/source/_docs/20-logs.blade.md

 In a typical setup, you might have background job running while the frontend just made 3 requests.
 The logs are all entangled together, and it's hard to find what you're looking for.

 **This feature is experimental.** It works but I'd like better filtering, better display and a better way to set it up.
-For now, this feature is not shown on the demo at the botto of this page.
+For now, this feature is not shown on the demo at the bottom of this page.

 {!! $page->screenshot('logs', "Screenshot of logs in the debugbar") !!}